elixir-lang/elixir/CONTRIBUTING.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+## Contributing

+We incentivate everyone to contribute to Elixir and help us tackle existing issues!
+To do so, there are a few things you need to know about the code.
+First, Elixir code is divided in applications inside the `lib` folder:

+* `elixir` - Contains Elixir's kernel and stdlib

+* `eex` - Template engine that allows you to embed Elixir

+* `ex_unit` - Simple test framework that ships with Elixir

+* `iex` — IEx, Elixir's interactive shell

+* `mix` — Elixir's build tool

+You can run all tests in the root directory with `make test` and you can also run tests for a specific framework `make test_#{NAME}`, for example, `make test_ex_unit`.

+With tests running and passing, you are ready to contribute to Elixir and send your pull requests.

 ## Pull requests